andreyuhai/botinsta/README.md

 to navigate to above link and get the JSON string then parse it accordingly to extract necessary information (i.e. media ID, owner ID).

-It gets complicated when you liked all the medias on the first page and need to get the next page -with next page I am referring to when you scroll down the page to load more content- to continue extracting data, liking medias & following users.
+It gets complicated when you liked all the medias on the first page and need to get the next page—with next page I am referring to when you scroll down the page to load more content—to continue extracting data, liking medias & following users.
 So we can do the same with a `GET` request instead since we are using `Mechanize` for automation.

 To get the next page you need two things: